Let’s prepare you to step into the performing arts industry.

 You may graduate to become a performer, actor (for stage or screen), professional dancer or physical actor, writer, director, choreographer, deviser, applied theatre practitioner, film-maker or digital artist.
 Or you may decide to go into postgraduate study or work in education, marketing, creative administration, or run your own company.

 As part of your learning journey, you will have the opportunity to undertake work placements as well as work in multiple collaborations across other disciplines and with external industry professionals, giving you the ideal opportunity to meet and network with potential future collaborators or employers.

-- Theatre Director
+- Theatre Practitioner

 This course will allow you to discover what performance is and how you create it.
 You will be supported to freely explore and to develop a comprehensive repertoire of skills, such as: acting, movement, aerial circus, voice, writing, directing, choreography, puppetry, and mask.